NXS: Jeb Burton wins rain shortened Ag Pro 300 at Talladega

 The day started with rain allowing NASCAR plenty of time to prep the track and ready it for Xfinity Racing.
 With Austin Cindric and Daniel Hemric leading the way to green Hemric was able to get a quick jump on Cindric leading the first laps of the day.

-With laps winding down and a late-stage pass Justin Haley and looking for his third in a row Talladega win Haley would take the first stage win of the day.
+With laps winding down and a late-stage pass Justin Haley while looking for his third in a row Talladega win would take the first stage win of the day.

-On the restart it would be teammate Jeb Burton lining up for the green flag over Haley, Hemric cindric and Brandon Jones.
+On the restart it would be teammate Jeb Burton lining up for the green flag over Haley, Hemric Cindric and Brandon Jones.

 Back under green and possible threats of weather in the area continuing things began getting dicey with Austin Cindric making moves along side of Jeb Burton, Ty Dillon and more swapping the lead.

-After laying back in stage two to help with the fastest speeds on the chart for next weeks line up, Gragson pulled ahead on the final lap of stage two over Cindric to win the stage.
+After laying back in stage two to help with the fastest speeds on the chart for next weeks line up, Gragson pulled ahead on the final lap of stage two to take the stage two win over Cindric.

-Gragson would line up out front over Snider, Cindric Brandon Jones and Josh Berry for the final stage.
+Gragson would then line up out front after beating Snider, Cindric Brandon Jones and Josh Berry off pit road for the final stage.

-With 20 laps of the restart Berry would lose a tire and loop it off turn four just as green flag stops were nearing their end.
+With 20 laps from the restart Berry would lose a tire and loop it off turn four just as green flag stops were nearing their end.
 Berry would later lose a lap under caution while making repairs to the car.

 With the final stops of the day finished Harrison Burton takes over the lead followed by Cindric, J. Burton Gragson and AJ Allmendinger.